Steve Toth: 2019–2021

+Toth speaking at the Montgomery County Texas Trump Reagan GALA in The Woodlands, Texas on January 17, 2026.

 On January 11, 2019, Toth filed House Bill 792 (Senate Bill 345) with the 86th Legislature and entitled it the Jones Forest Preservation Act ("Jones Forest Act").
 The Jones Forest Act protects the 1,722-acre William Goodrich Jones State Forest from development.
 Texas A&M University suggested that the university would develop a Texas A&M campus on the land, which sits next to The Woodlands, Texas.
 Neighborhood associations in the area complained that the development would add to traffic congestion and eliminate a forest that has been part of Texas heritage since 1923.
 It was passed by both the Texas House and the Texas Senate and sent to Governor Greg Abbott on May 25, 2019.

 In January 2019, he was appointed to the House Appropriations Committee by Texas House Speaker Dennis Bonnen.
 On January 25, Toth along with Will Metcalf and Cecil Bell filed House Bill 1042 which would require Texas schools and law enforcement agencies to establish active shooter response plans and law enforcement agencies to conduct annual drills while also requiring law enforcement to immediately contain or eliminate a threat.

 On February 7, 2019, Toth filed the JD Lambright Local Government Ethics Reform Act (HB-1495), which requires cities, counties, and other political subdivisions statewide to post contracts they have with taxpayer-funded lobbyists and to post how much they are paying the lobbyists.
 It was filed in the Senate by Brandon Creighton on February 8 as Senate Bill 710.
 The house bill was passed by both chambers and was sent to the governor for signature on May 29, 2019.
 Governor Abbott signed the bill into law on June 14, 2019.

-In February 2019, Toth co-authored Texas House Bill 1500 which would ban abortions after the detection of an unborn child's heartbeat.
-He also co-authored Texas House Bill 896 which would prohibit abortion.
+In February 2019, Toth co-authored Texas House Bill 1500, which would ban abortions after the detection of an unborn child's heartbeat.
+He also co-authored Texas House Bill 896, which would prohibit abortion.
 In March 2019, Toth became a cosponsor of SB 22 which prohibits government entities from providing taxpayer-funded resources (including cash, goods, services, and anything of value) to Planned Parenthood.
 It was a response to Planned Parenthood's $1-per-year rental agreement with the City of Austin for a clinic.
 It passed both chambers and was sent to Abbott on May 25, 2019, for signature.
 The bill was signed into law by Abbott on June 7, 2019.

 On March 5, 2019, Toth introduced Texas HB 3145, the School Lunch Bill.
-It clarifies that each parent, including the non-custodial parent, in a divorce can visit their child during school lunch and school activities regardless of possession schedule.
+It clarifies that each parent, including the non-custodial parent, in a divorce can visit their child during school lunch and school activities, regardless of the possession schedule.
 It passed both chambers and was sent to the governor on May 28, 2019.